codeframework/Docs/Milos/BusinessObjectLayer.md

 ## Using Business Entities

 Using business entities that already exist is very straightforward.
-For instance if there was an InvoiceBusinessEntity, the developer could create a new invoice like so (C#):
+For instance if there was an ```InvoiceBusinessEntity```, the developer could create a new invoice like so (C#):

 ```
 var invoice = new InvoiceBusinessEntity();